needle-mirror/com.unity.xr.arfoundation/Documentation~/tracked-image-manager.md

 [!code-cs[trackedimage_supportsMutableLibrary](../Tests/CodeSamples/TrackedImageSamples.cs#trackedimage_supportsMutableLibrary)]

 You can add images to mutable libraries allow images at any time.
-Adding an image can be computationally expensive, and might take a few frames to complete.
+Adding an image can be computationally resource-intensive, and might take a few frames to complete.
 The [Unity Job System](xref:JobSystem) is used to process images asynchronously.

 To add an image to a [MutableRuntimeReferenceImageLibrary](xref:UnityEngine.XR.ARSubsystems.MutableRuntimeReferenceImageLibrary), use the [ScheduleAddImageJob](xref:UnityEngine.XR.ARFoundation.MutableRuntimeReferenceImageLibraryExtensions.ScheduleAddImageJob(UnityEngine.XR.ARSubsystems.MutableRuntimeReferenceImageLibrary,UnityEngine.Texture2D,System.String,System.Nullable{System.Single},Unity.Jobs.JobHandle)) method.
 This returns a [JobHandle](xref:Unity.Jobs.JobHandle) that you can use to determine when the job is complete.
 You can safely discard this handle if you don't need to do this.